Denny DeMarchi: 2009–2011 tour musician for the Cranberries

 DeMarchi toured with the Cranberries as their keyboard/guitar player and backing vocalist on their world tour, performing at major concert venues across the United States; Canada; South America; Europe and Asia.
-DeMarchi's performance in the Cranberries concert at Club Nokia in Los Angeles was mentioned in two separate L.A.
-Newspapers.
-The Orange County Register's Entertainment Section review of the Cranberries concert printed that "Demarchi triggered the swelling orchestration and provided welcome background support all evening by bolstering the sound and enriching vocals."
-Variety reported that "The Band, augmented by keyboardist-guitarist Denny DeMarchi from O'Riordan's recent solo disc No Baggage, brings sufficient energy to the set, the influence of the Smiths quite prevalent; oddly enough, the more racket they created, the more cohesive they sounded."

 DeMarchi was the opening act for the Cranberries On 5 July 2010 in Rome at the Roma Rock Festival, one of the premier events on the European summer music festival scene.
 DeMarchi opened the show with 8 songs from his own Rockizoid solo project.

 On 28 August 2009.
 DeMarchi accompanied Dolores O'Riordan in a Live performance on CBC Radio in Toronto Ontario Canada.
 Dolores O'Riordan joined guest host Jesse Wente live in Studio Q to talk about her second solo album release, No Baggage, and the reunion of the Cranberries with plans for a world tour in mid November 2009.
 Dolores O'Riordan introduced DeMarchi on the radio show as her keyboarder.
 They performed the songs "Linger", "It's You" and "Zombie" between interviews with other guests on the show.
 One of the guests was Walter Koenig, who played Pavel Chekov from Star Trek.

 2012 Producing/engineering Killer Bee album

-Aside from being an experienced multi-talented musician, DeMarchi has also shown a keen interest in audio engineering and music production projects.
+Aside from being an experienced musician, DeMarchi has also shown a keen interest in audio engineering and music production projects.
 His latest engineering and collaborative production endeavors from his recording studio, Denny DeMarchi Studios, produced an album titled From Hell and Back by a Swedish/Canadian hard rock band Killer Bee.
 DeMarchi was also the keyboard and rhythm guitar player on this album, which was released by an English record label Z-Records on 22 October 2012.